jdmaloney/globus_tig/README.md

 # Globus TIG
 This exec script and it supporting files allow one to ingest Globus GridFTP transfer logs from a machine (or machines) running a Globus GridFTP endpoint.
+This tool has been tested against both GCSv4 and GCSv5 installations and works for both.

 ## Requirements
 - This has be built with Python3, make sure that is available